-- Identify complex tourism research problems and formulate appropriate research questions
+- Identify tourism research problems and frame relevant research questions.

-- Design and effectively administer primary data collection tools
+- Design and develop primary data collection instruments and strategies.

-- Evaluate measurement approaches for economic, social and environmental impacts of tourism
+- Analyse and describe measurement approaches and challenges for economic, social, and environmental impacts of tourism.

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar